Let’s look at what Rule 14 says:

 However, if there is no damage or injury, Blue may be exonerated under Rule 43

 Blue, on starboard tack, need not hold her course to prove, by colliding with Yellow on port tack, that a collision was inevitable.
-If Blue does this she will break rule 14.
+If Blue does this, she will break rule 14.
 Blue must establish either that contact would have occurred if she had stayed on her course or that there was enough doubt that Yellow could safely cross ahead to create a reasonable anticipation of contact on Blue’s part and that it was unlikely that Blue would not need to “take avoiding action” to avoid contact.

 On the other hand, Yellow must provide evidence to show either that Blue did not change course or that Yellow would have safely crossed ahead of Blue and that Blue had no need to take avoiding action.